top of page

 About Vesica Health

-Our company has translated 20 years of advanced multi-omic research in bladder cancer detection into a well-validated, clinically actionable test that improves the evaluation of hematuria and the early detection of bladder cancer.
+Our company has translated proven multi-omic technology into a well-validated, clinically actionable test that improves the evaluation of hematuria and the early detection of bladder cancer.

-Our mission is to transform the diagnosis and management of bladder cancer, helping physicians identify hematuria patients at increased risk for bladder cancer, who may benefit from immediate referral to urology and clinical evaluation.
+Our mission is to help physicians identify hematuria patients at increased risk for bladder cancer, who may benefit from immediate referral to urology and clinical evaluation.

 Our patented, noninvasive urine-based AssureMDx test also helps physicians accurately distinguish hematuria patients at very low risk for bladder cancer, who may safely avoid invasive procedures.